 For an intervention to be successful, it’s essential to be well-prepared.
 This requires having close friends and family who are impacted by the individual’s substance abuse and who can speak earnestly about its effects on their lives.
 Proper planning results in decision-making, such as deciding on the order of speakers and rehearsing what each will say to avoid emotional outbursts or derailment of the meeting’s purpose.

 It is important to pick an experienced interventionist who can lead the intervention, one who will moderate the conversation and control reactions.
-Also important is pre-arranging treatment options, as they provide immediate help, communicating urgency and support.
+Also important is pre-arranging treatment options, as they provide immediate help and communicate urgency and support.
 Such a level of readiness makes the setting well organized, respectful, and targeted; therefore, the person is more likely to agree to seek help.

-Planning and executing a perfect intervention successfully requires careful preparation and consideration of several key functions.
+Successfully planning and executing a perfect intervention requires careful preparation and consideration of several key functions.
 Here are a few secrets to planning and executing the ideal intervention:

 Post-Intervention Strategies